-- 6.3.1.9.
+6.3.1.9.
 Under a lump sum contract, the contractor agrees to perform the scope of work for a fixed contract amount.
-Payment percentages or amounts may be linked to the completion of contractual milestones or determined as a percentage of the value of work done. - 6.3.1.10.
-Lump Sum Contracts may be appropriate when the scope of the procurement activity can be clearly and accurately specified and can be linked to milestone payments. - 6.3.1.11.
-The contract shall specify that the amounts shall be payable in accordance with the provisions of clauses 6.3.1.3 to 6.3.1.7 depending upon the value of the contract within the agreed time period, usually 30 days, following the submission of a verified bill or claim.
+Payment percentages or amounts may be linked to the completion of contractual milestones or determined as a percentage of the value of work done.

+- 6.3.1.10.Lump Sum Contracts may be appropriate when the scope of the procurement activity can be clearly and accurately specified and can be linked to milestone payments. - 6.3.1.11.
+The contract shall specify that the amounts shall be payable in accordance with the provisions of sections 6.3.1.3 to 6.3.1.7 depending upon the value of the contract within the agreed time period.

-ii.
-Ad measurement (unit price or unit rate) Contract
+b) Ad measurement (unit price or unit rate) Contract

-6.3.1.12.
-This type of contract is based on estimated quantities of items and contractual unit prices for each of these items, and is paid on the actual quantities and contractual unit prices.
+- 6.3.1.12.
+This type of contract is based on estimated quantities of items and contractual unit prices for each of these items, and is paid on the actual quantities and contractual unit prices. - 6.3.1.13.

-- 6.3.1.13.
 It is appropriate for works, when the nature of works is well defined, but the quantities cannot be determined with reasonable accuracy prior to execution. - 6.3.1.14.
-The contract shall specify that amounts shall be payable in accordance with the clauses 6.3.1.3 to 6.3.1.7 within the agreed time period, usually 30 days, following the submission of a verified bill or claim.
+The contract shall specify that amounts shall be payable in accordance with the sections 6.3.1.3 to 6.3.1.7 within the agreed time period.

-iii.
-Cost plus fee/Reimbursable-cost Contracts
+c) Cost plus fee/Reimbursable-cost Contracts

-- 6.3.1.15.
-Under reimbursable-cost contracts, payments cover all actual costs, plus an agreed fee to cover overhead and profit. - 6.3.1.16.
-To minimize risk to the procuring agency: - a. the contractor shall make all records and accounts available for inspection by the procuring agency or by some agreed neutral third party; and - b. the contract shall include appropriate incentives to limit costs. - 6.3.1.17.
-A contract of this type should include a "maximum payment" clause with an obligation on the service provider to complete the tasks assigned without exceeding the amount of the agreed maximum payment. - 6.3.1.18.
+- 6.3.1.15.Under reimbursable-cost contracts, payments cover all actual costs, plus an agreed fee to cover overhead and profit. - 6.3.1.16.
+To minimize risk to the procuring agency: - a. the contractor shall make all records and accounts available for inspection by the procuring agency or by some agreed neutral third party; and - b. the contract shall include appropriate incentives to limit costs. - 6.3.1.17.A contract of this type should include a "maximum payment" section with an obligation on the service provider to complete the tasks assigned without exceeding the amount of the agreed maximum payment.

+6.3.1.18.
 The contract shall specify that payment of the fee shall be made at prescribed time intervals (weekly or monthly, for example) generally coinciding with the progress of the execution of the services and following the submission of an "invoice" detailing the services provided during the relevant period.
 Payment of the costs shall similarly be made upon the submission of an "invoice" which shall include all relevant receipts required by the contract.

-iv.
-Advance payments
+d) Advance payments